tubaarif-dev/deloitte-data-analytics-job-simulation/README.md

 - Configuring the factory chart as a dashboard filter.
 - Using the dashboard to identify the machines responsible for downtime within the selected factory.

----

-## Dashboard
+### Dashboard

-The interactive dashboard allows users to:

-- Compare downtime across all factories.
-- Filter results by selecting an individual factory.
-- View downtime by device type for the selected location.
-- Explore operational performance through interactive visualizations.

----
+The Tableau dashboard visualizes machine downtime across Daikibo's manufacturing facilities.
+Users can compare downtime by factory and interactively filter the results to identify which machine types contributed most to downtime at the selected location.

-## Key Findings
+### Key Findings

 The analysis showed that: